 This policy applies to all students, faculty, staff, volunteers, vendors, consultants, contractors, or others (herein afterwards referred to as "constituents") who use or have authorized access to University Information Technology Resources.
-This policy is supplemented by the policies of those networks to which the University is interconnected, including, but not limited to, the University of Massachusetts Information Technology Systems group, the Commonwealth of Massachusetts' Information Technology Division, UMass Online, etc. It covers all University information whether in hardcopy or electronic form and any systems which access, process, or have custody of business data.
+This policy is supplemented by the policies of those networks to which the University is interconnected, including, but not limited to, the University of Massachusetts Information Technology Division, UMass Online, etc. It covers all University information whether in hardcopy or electronic form and any systems which access, process, or have custody of business data.
 This policy also applies to any and all information, in any form and in any medium, network, internet, intranet, computing environments, as well as the creation, communication, distribution, storage and disposal of information.